 Even though a Chapter 13 case requires a repayment plan that lasts several years, Chapter 13 does offer certain benefits compared with Chapter 7.
 For example, some homeowners who would lose their home in a Chapter 7 case might be able to keep it in a Chapter 13 case.
 (With respect to Chapter 7 filings and home ownership, the “homestead” exemption is discussed in the answer to Q. 11-19 below.)
 In addition, when the debtor is facing foreclosure of a mortgage, a mortgage lender generally cannot foreclose on a home during the automatic stay that goes into effect after the filing of a petition (the automatic stay is discussed below), and in a Chapter 13 case, missed payments can be cured over the term of the plan, thereby reinstating the mortgage.

 Under both Chapters 7 and 13, certain debts cannot be discharged (these include alimony and child support, student loans under most circumstances, or debts relating to death or injury due to the debtor’s drunk driving), but Chapter 13 contains a “super discharge” that allows for discharge of some debts, upon completion of the plan, that would not be dischargeable in a Chapter 7 case (explained below).
 The Chapter 13 super discharge was much more extensive prior to 2005, when it was narrowed substantially by the BAPCPA, but it still covers certain debts that cannot be discharged under Chapter 7.
-Chapter 13 also allows the debtor to retain possession of his or her property, even non-exempt property, while making payments under a repayment plan.
+Chapter 13 also allows the debtor to retain possession of their property, even non-exempt property, while making payments under a repayment plan.
 However, Chapter 13 requires that creditors be paid at least as much as they would receive under Chapter 7, which means that the amount repaid under the plan must equal or exceed the value of the retained non-exempt property.

 Subchapter V is a subchapter of Chapter 11, and it is primarily used by small businesses that need to reorganize.
 In February 2020, the Small Business Reorganization Act was implemented to help small businesses reorganize by making it easier and cheaper than a regular Chapter 11 business reorganization.
 Subchapter V, is available only to businesses that have debts less than $7,500,000 and at least 50% of the debt must come from the commercial or business activities of the debtor.
 11 U.S.C. § 1182(1)(A).
 (Under 11 U.S.C. § 104, the foregoing dollar figures are adjusted periodically.
 In March 2020, the limit was increased from $2,725,625 to $7,500,000 to accommodate for hardships brought on during the COVID-19 pandemic.
-This limit is set to expire March 22, 2022).
+This limit is set to expire two years from June 21, 2022).
 Once a debtor files for subchapter V, the business will continue to operate under the same management, and the court will appoint a trustee to monitor its operations.
 11 U.S.C. § 1183.

 Subchapter V differs from a Chapter 11 reorganization in a number of ways.
 In a subchapter V, only a debtor may propose a plan of reorganization, and it must be filed within 90 days of the petition date.
 11 U.S.C. § 1189.
 The debtor also does not need approval from the debtor’s creditors to confirm the plan if the court finds the plan to be fair.
 11 U.S.C. § 1191 (b).
 The debtor must pay all projected disposable income to its creditors for three to five years.
 11 U.S.C. § 1191(c)(2).
 Debtors also do not need to file a disclosure statement describing how they will pay creditors.
 In sum, these changes make subchapter V a much more expeditious and cost effective process for small businesses.

 Chapter 11 is primarily used by businesses that need to reorganize in order to get out from under debt, although individuals may also file Chapter 11 if they otherwise do not qualify under the Chapter 13 debt limits.
-In Chapter 11, the debtor proposes a plan for paying some or all of his debts, and his creditors get a chance to vote on whether to accept or reject that plan.
+In Chapter 11, the debtor proposes a plan for paying some or all of their debts, and their creditors get a chance to vote on whether to accept or reject that plan.
 Chapter 11 may be the only recourse for a consumer debtor with an extremely large mortgage that causes the debtor’s secured debt to exceed the limit for Chapter 13.
 Its procedures and requirements are significantly more expansive than in Chapter 13.

 Chapter 12 is for “family farmers” and “family fishermen.”
 The Code defines this to be someone who earned more than 50% of their gross income from farming or fishing during the year immediately preceding the year of filing for bankruptcy.
 11 U.S.C. § 101(18)(A), (19A).
 There are special provisions for Chapter 12 debtors, and this will include filing a plan as well and devoting income in the future to pay creditors.

-Benefits & Concerns with Filing
+F. Benefits & Concerns with Filing

 In general, a major benefit of bankruptcy is that an automatic stay is implemented which prevents further collection actions by creditors once the bankruptcy case is filed.
 11 U.S.C. § 362.
 However, the BAPCPA added several new exceptions to the automatic stay.
 In addition, the BAPCPA imposed several new requirements on debtors, including (1) increased filing and disclosure requirements, (2) a requirement to complete credit counseling before filing for bankruptcy, and (3) a requirement to complete a personal financial management course before receiving a discharge of debts.